 Successful arenas must juggle many roles without losing their distinctive character.
-From hosting world-class tournaments and international concerts to training sessions and corporate away days, handling the competing needs of diverse events is par for the course for most sports venues.
+From hosting world-class tournaments and international concerts to training sessions and corporate team days, handling the competing needs of a diverse array of events is par for the course for most sports venues.

-Ensuring full use of such large spaces best serves the public – and it makes good business sense.
-However being the go-to place for a wide array of users is not easy.
-A multi-use facility must effortlessly adapt to its different roles, whatever the site’s constraints and it must do so without diluting the unique atmosphere that inspires all who visit.
+Ensuring the full use of such large spaces best serves the public – and it makes good business sense.
+However, being the go-to place for a wide array of users is not easy.
+A multi-use facility must effortlessly adapt to different roles irrespective of the site’s constraints. and it must do so without diluting the unique atmosphere that inspires users and visitors.

 We have been working on some of the most impressive sports facilities around the world including: